beetbox/aura/docs/api.rst

 * ``id``, string: A unique identifier.
 * ``title``, string: The album's name.
-* ``artist``, artist: The name of the artist responsible for the release (or another indicator such as "Various Artists" when no specific artist is relevant).
+* ``artist``, string array: The names of the artists responsible for the release (or another indicator such as "Various Artists" when no specific artist is relevant).

 Optional Fields
 '''''''''''''''